oUR HISTORY

 • Budgetline Furniture - 1994-2012 (Albert F. and Edward D. Moreland; Fire in 2012

-We made a bold commitment to bring the K.P.
-Building back as a community gathering space and viable place of business within Montrose’s downtown core and civic center.
+In 2022, the Rathbone Team made a bold commitment to bring the KP Building back as a community gathering space and viable place of business within Montrose’s downtown core and civic center.

-We were honored to learn the K.P.
-Building met the extensive criteria to be added to the National Register of Historic Places and the Colorado State Register of Historic Properties, recognizing this property’s contribution to the heritage of Montrose and the State of Colorado.
+We were honored to learn the KP Building met the extensive criteria to be added to the National Register of Historic Places and the Colorado State Register of Historic Properties, recognizing this property’s contribution to the heritage of downtown Montrose, the State of Colorado, and America's historic architectural resources.

-From the very beginning, we, the Rathbone Team, aimed to preserve the building’s deep history while making it again the “credit to the City of Montrose” the Montrose Free Press envisioned 115 years ago.
+From the very beginning the Rathbone Team aimed to preserve the building’s deep history while making it again the “credit to the City of Montrose” the Montrose Free Press envisioned 116 years ago.

 FrienDshiP, HistorY & A PLaCe to BeLong